bendqh1/javascript/handbook.md

 document.cookie // output all cookies
 ```

-Fourth and Fifth ways, printign from a printer.
+Fourth and Fifth ways, printing from a printer.

 ```js
 window.print();